 Another example would be to disqualify if there is an absence of a white chin on Mitted Pattern ragdolls, also Ragdoll Cats must have blue eyes.

-Show quality ragdolls meet the breed’s standards so can be taken to shows, whereas pet quality ragdolls often have mismarking’s.
+Show quality ragdolls meet the breed’s standards so can be taken to shows, whereas pet grade ragdolls often have mismarking.
 Therefore, the extra cost is paying for an appearance that is show quality.
-There should be no temperament or behavioural differences between pet and show quality cat.
+There should be no temperament or behavioural differences between a pet and show-quality cats.
 Usually both pet and show quality Ragdoll kittens are neutered or spayed or come with a strict agreement that they will be neutered/ spayed.

 Breeder Quality Price

 On the higher end of the scale, a breeder quality ragdoll can be purchased for $1,500 – $2,500+.